trove-app/trove/tasks/tasks-prd-design-system.md

   - [ ] 9.5 Document dark mode usage with @media queries
   - [ ] 9.6 Add contribution guidelines

-Ready to start with the next incomplete task: **2.1 Setup component directory structure in `app/components/ui`**.
-This will create the organized foundation for our component library with proper TypeScript structure.
+Ready to start with the next incomplete task: **2.4 Create component development guidelines focusing on Tailwind v4 usage**.
+This will create the organized foundation for our component library with proper Tailwind utility classes and component patterns.